 The Rise Against Hunger project needs several more participants.

-Mary Ann Conlon is seeking volunteers to assist with the ne
+Mary Ann Conlon is seeking volunteers to assist with the next September 29 St. Vincent de Paul celebration, which will be held at St. Jude’s.

-; see Eileen Quigley.
+There is a sign-up sheet for Giving Tree volunteers in the back; see Eileen Quigley.

 If anyone would like to volunteer for the ride assistance program, please see Mike Farrar.